-We're celebrating Harvest Time until Sunday 4 November, 10am-5pm.
+We're celebrating Harvest Time from Saturday 21 September until Sunday 3 November, 10am-5pm.
 Normal property admission price only.

 Help us with our harvest

-As well as enjoying the colourful, seasonal displays from our trees, you can help contribute to our compost.
+As well as enjoying the colourful, seasonal displays from our trees, you can help contribute to our garden compost.
 Who doesn't love gathering big handfuls of crunchy autumn leaves?
-You'll find leaf bins dotted around the north and south paddocks for throwing in your harvest - our gardeners will then add them into the compost mix.
+You'll find leaf bins dotted around the north and south paddocks for throwing in your harvest.

 Our gardeners will then add them into the compost mix, which will go on to feed Mottisfont’s plants.
 Compost is integral to keeping our gardens in top condition, and fallen leaves are an important ingredient.

 There’s more to discover inside the house, including unusual art made from hard-shell gourds on display in the Red Room.
 These 'Gorgeous Gourds' are all lovingly grown, designed, carved and decorated by artist Amanda Rutland.

 Throughout all the rooms, our volunteer florists are creating arrangements inspired by the changing colours of the season.

 The land we look after

 Head to Gardeners Cottage next to the Kitchen Garden to learn how we care for our gardens and countryside.
 You can pick up some top tips for your own garden, too.